adambard/learnxinyminutes-docs/perl6.html.markdown

 # And since it's a regular Perl 6 sub, you can haz multi-dispatch:
 # (using a "Bool" for the named argument so that we get `--replace`
 #  instead of `--replace=1`)
-subset File of Str where *.IO.d; # convert to IO object, then check the file exists
+subset File of Str where *.IO.d; # convert to IO object to check the file exists

 multi MAIN('add', $key, $value, Bool :$replace) { ... }
 multi MAIN('remove', $key) { ... }